shivaprasad2394/multimedia/README.md

 - Video Editor Apps
 - Media Convertors

+## History of Android Media Framework

+- Android 1.0 -->Packet video-open core
+- Android 1.6 -->Open core 2.0
+- Android 2.0 -->Stagefright
+- Android 2.1 -->Stagefright
+- Android 2.3 -->Stagefright with enhancements
+- Android 3.0 -->Stagefright +HLS for firsttime
+- Android 4.1 -->SF Support for MediaCodec
+- Android 5.0 -->MediaSession and MediaControllers introduces
+- Android 5.1 -->Nuplayer

 # How audio and video are played?
-Ans-
+Ans
-Start -->examine the container type of the media file -->create the appropriate extractor -->extract the encoded frames -->create the appropriate codec-->read the encoded frames-->decode data-->end
+- Start -->examine the container type of the media file -->create the appropriate extractor -->extract the encoded frames -->create the appropriate codec-->read the encoded frames-->decode data-->end

 For Playing an video first we need examine whether it is MP3 container or MP4 container Once we know the container we need appropriate experience extractor